AlanRockefeller/stackcopy/README.md

 stackcopy is designed to be cautious:

 - **Atomic file handling**: Same-filesystem moves use an atomic rename.
 Copies and cross-filesystem moves are written to a temporary file in the destination directory and atomically replaced, avoiding partially written destination files.
-After a successful cross-filesystem copy, the source is deleted.
+After a successful cross-filesystem copy, stackcopy attempts to delete the source; if that deletion fails, the move is still reported as complete and the failure is printed so the leftover source file can be handled manually.
 - **Self-healing**: Automatically detects and replaces 0-byte placeholder files left behind by interrupted previous runs.
 - **Identical-file detection**: If the destination already has the same content, the operation proceeds safely (deleting the source for moves, skipping for copies).
 - **Collision-safe renaming**: When a destination file already exists with different content, stackcopy adds a suffix (e.g., `IMG_1234__2.JPG`) to avoid overwriting.
 This keeps paired files (JPG + RAW) together under the same suffix.